henryoier/CS_Course_Projects/README.md

 ####As an extension, I studied the Laplacianface algorithm designed by Prof. Xiaofei He.
 ####After studying deep learning, we can try to implement CNN on face recognition which can help us to do recognition beyond face subspace.

-## Machine Learning
+## Data Mining
-This repository contains all machine learning projects and assignments
+This repository contains all data mining projects and assignments

+## Infomation Visualization
+The Information Visualization directory is the final team project for the class.
+The project was based on the VAST 2014, MiniChallenge 1.

+## Java Projects
+There are two simple Java projects here.